A Brief History of Manipuri Literature

 Chingnoong-gi sana loktagi pairak-lo

-Then we have the legendary tales of Khamba Thoibi.
+Then we have the legendary tales of Khamba and Thoibi.
 It needs no introduction and when Thoibi was in exile, her lamentation was evident when she sang:

 Laapkhraba thawaina thamliba